 Donna was named a National Distinguished Leader by the National Association of Community Leadership; the recipient of a Central Florida Summit Award, and has been twice honored for her work by the Late Governor Chiles.
 Also…Woman of Outstanding Leadership, International Women’s Leadership Association, and Osceola County Woman Warrior.

-Sue Ring has worked in the non-profit industry for more than 25 years for indirect and direct service providers.
+Sue Ring Sue Ring has worked in the non-profit industry for more than 25 years for indirect and direct service providers.
 She has extensive experience in program development, volunteer management, special events coordination and community outreach.
 However, philanthropy was not her chosen career.
-Sue graduated many moons ago with a bachelor’s degree in Radio/TV Communications from Butler University but found herself unemployed in that field.
-After a brief stint in retail, she joined the Meals on Wheels program in Indianapolis, IN as the volunteer coordinator and hasn’t looked back since.
+Sue graduated with a bachelor’s degree in Radio/TV Communications from Butler University.
+After a brief stint in retail, she joined the Meals on Wheels program in Indianapolis, IN as the volunteer coordinator.
 After 13 years at MOW, she relocated with her family to Central Florida.
-She served as the Downtown Kissimmee/Small Business Area Council Coordinator of the Kissimmee Chamber of Commerce (fit that on a business card) where she was introduced to Community Vision.
+She served as the Downtown Kissimmee/Small Business Area Council Coordinator of the Kissimmee Chamber of Commerce where she was introduced to Community Vision.
 She joined the Community Vision team in January 2002.
-She wears many hats which can include a strategic planner, program manager, event coordinator, communications specialist, grants administrator, meeting planner and bookkeeper.
-Sue and her husband Matt have been married for 25 years and have a daughter Megan.
+She wears many hats which include strategic planner, program manager, event coordinator, communications specialist, grants administrator, meeting planner and bookkeeper.